cyberxuan-XBX/mandala-grid/README.md

 # Export to JSON for injection into any LLM
 python mandala_grid.py --export my_grid.json

-# Compare two personality profiles
-python mandala_grid.py --compare grid_a.json grid_b.json

 # Run tests
 python tests/test_mandala_grid.py
 ```

 ## The Mirror Effect

-Here's what we discovered after 84+ conversations:
+After 90+ documented conversations, we discovered:

-**The mandala grid you design for your AI is a self-portrait of how *you* think.**
+**The mandala grid you design for your AI is a self-portrait of how _you_ think.**

 Position 7 (Deconstructor) has the highest bias at 0.95 — because the creator's first instinct is always to find what's wrong.
 Position 8 (Legacy Keeper) is lowest at 0.5 — because the creator would rather *do* than *document*.